FREQUENTLY ASKED QUESTIONS:|

 be added.
 A deposit is required to secure your place on a tour.
 This amount may vary depending on the

 tour.
+A second payment of $1,000 per person is due 6 months prior to departure.
 Full payment is due 60 days prior

 stated, airfare is not included in the price of the tour.
 You may arrange for